Famous Antarctic Explorers: Shirase Nobu

 Growing up, he loved to read about the great explorers of the world, from Christopher Columbus and John Franklin to Ferdinand Magellan.

 Inspired by John Franklin, Nobu was originally interested in exploring the Arctic.
-However, in 1909, he changed his plans to conquer the Antarctic, at the same times as Amundsen, Scott, and Shackleton.
+However, in 1909, he changed his plans to conquer the Antarctic at the same time as Amundsen, Scott, and Shackleton.

 Because of ongoing poor weather nearing the end of the austral summer, they ended up staying in Sydney, Australia, for the austral winter.
 Finally, on November 19, 1911, they headed toward Antarctica.